bagustris/bagustris.github.io/_pages/about.md

 ---

 > Speech AI researcher and educator at NAIST.
 I build open-source tools,
-> tutorials, and demos in speech processing — from emotion recognition to
+> tutorials, and demos in speech processing — from speech classification (e.g., emotion recognition) to
-> Indonesian TTS.
+> ASR and TTS.

 ## What I work on